sekt1953/HomeAssistant/README.md

 ### 2a.
 Installer Official Add-ons

+* Studio Code Server
+  * Start on boot: on
+  * Watchdog: on
+  * Auto update: on
+  * Show in sidebar: on
+* MariaDB
+  * Start on boot: on
+  * Watchdog: on
+  * Auto update: on
+* ESPHome
+  * Start on boot: on
+  * Watchdog: on
+  * Auto update: on
+  * Show in sidebar: on
 * File editor
+  * Start on boot: off
+  * Watchdog: on
+  * Auto update: on
+  * Show in sidebar: off
 * Samba share
-* MariaDB
-  * System Monitering

-### 2b.
-Installer Home Assistant Community Add-ons
+  * Start on boot: on

-* ESPHome
+  * Watchdog: on
-* motionEye
+  * Auto update: on
-* Visual Studio Code
-* SSH & Web Terminal

 ### 2c.
 Installerer Home Assistant Community Store (HACS)